meteor/blaze-tutorial/tutorial/simple-todos/12-deploying.md

 ## 12.1: Create your account

 Do you have a Meteor Cloud Account?
 No?
-Ok, let's fix it.
+No problem!

 Go to [cloud.meteor.com](https://cloud.meteor.com?isSignUp=true).
 You are going to see a form like this:

 <img width="500px" src="/simple-todos/assets/step12-sign-up.png"/>

 Sign up with GitHub and proceed from there.
-It's just going to ask you an username and password, you will need those to deploy your app.
+It's just going to ask you a username and password which you will need to deploy your app.

 Done, your account is created.
 You can use this account to access [atmospherejs.com](https://atmospherejs.com/), [Forums](https://forums.meteor.com) and much more including Galaxy free deploy.